 China's policy system for green foreign investment is gradually taking shape towards completion.
 In 2017, the Guidance on Promoting Green Belt and Road, jointly issued by the Ministry of Environmental Protection (MEP), MFA, NDRC, and MOFCOM, proposed to mainstream ecological civilization in the Belt and Road Initiative, bolster green development, strengthen environmental protection, and jointly build a green silk road.
 In 2018, suggestions on promoting sustainable finance and, in particular, green finance drafted by the G20 Sustainable Finance Study Group with the People's Bank of China (PBOC) as the lead, were incorporated into the Buenos Aires G20 Leaders' Declaration, driving a global consensus on green finance.
-China and its partners have launched the Belt and Road International Green Development Coalition and the Belt and Road Sustainable Cities Alliance, worked out the Belt and Road Green Investment Principles, kicked off the Belt and Road Initiative Environmental Big Data Platform, and worked with other countries to implement the Belt and Road South-South Cooperation Initiative on Climate Change.
+China and its partners have launched the Belt and Road International Green Development Coalition and the Belt and Road Sustainable Cities Alliance, worked out the Belt and Road Green Investment Principles, kicked off the Belt and Road South-South Cooperation Initiative on Climate Change.
 In April 2019, a total of 27 international financial institutions signed up to the Belt and Road Green Investment Principles, marking the emergence of consensus on green investment under the framework of Belt and Road Initiative.